You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

-As mentioned before, speed is what customers are looking for in customer service.
+As mentioned before, this is the widely demanded customer service KPI.
 But the speed not only relates to how fast you pick up the phone/respond to an email but also how quickly you solve the issue.

 First call resolution is one of the KPIs that depicts just that kind of speed.

-It indicates how many problems your agents are able to solve the first time a customer contacts your company.
+It indicates how many problems your agents can solve the first time a customer contacts your company.

 If you’re able to solve most of the problems during the first call you’ll be able to take a lot of workload out of your reps’ shoulders.
 And, most importantly, your customers will be happy that it took you so short to get in touch with your company and solve their problems.

 The volume of requests you get is a very simple KPI to measure but it can change how you perceive your customer service in general.